florianheinemann/express-sslify/README.md

 Please do *not* set this flag if you are not behind a proxy that is setting this flag as such flags can be easily spoofed in a direct client/server connection.

+### Azure support

+Azure has a slightly different way of signaling encrypted connections.
+To tell express-sslify to look out for Azure's x-arr-ssl header do the following:

+`app.use(enforce.HTTPS(false, true))`

+Please do *not* set this flag if you are not behind an Azure proxy as this flag can easily be spoofed outside of an Azure environment.

+## Tests
+Download the whole repository and call:
+`$ npm install && npm test`

 ### Credits and License
 express-sslify is licensed under the MIT license.
 If you'd like to be informed about new projects follow  [@TheSumOfAll](http://twitter.com/TheSumOfAll/).